amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Component

-{icon=quote-left}
+{icon:quote-left}
-G> *“A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
+B> *“A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
 It is intended to be easily substitutable for other components that meet the same specifications.”*
-G>
+B>
-G> \- *- The UML Reference Manual [19, pp. 10]*
+B> \- *- The UML Reference Manual [19, pp. 10]*

 From this definition, we understand that a component is a physical standalone file; a jar, war, dll, gem, etc. Also, it is replaceable, meaning that it can be deployed/redeployed on its own.
 Finally, we understand that a component may contain one or more smaller modules; and vice versa, a big module may contain one or more components.